01.21.2025 Samantha Eskew

 BALANCES FOR $100

-The sum of all loans (Federal & Private) that you accepted while attending college, Inclusive of interest that accumulated while you were in school on loans that offered deferred repayment.
+The sum of all loans (Federal & Private) you accepted while attending college, Inclusive of interest that accumulated while you were in school on loans that offered deferred repayment.

 What is the total amount I have to repay once my grace period ends?
 Correct!